GreatBahram/washington-machine-learning-specialization/02-Regression/week02/notes.md

 <img src="assets/multiple-regression-06.png" style="zoom:50%"/>

-We we see seasonality?
+Where we see seasonality?
 In weather modeling, such as temperature, rainfall.
 Or in  Flu monitoring.

 More generally any function of our single input is possible, so we are going to make our model more general: